Family Educational Rights & Privacy Act (FERPA)

-Why it is important to know what is considered directory information at BU?
+Why it is important to know what is considered directory information at Binghamton University?

 However, the University may determine there is an articulable and significant threat to the health or safety of a student or other individuals.
 Information from education records may then be disclosed to any person whose knowledge of the information is necessary to protect the health or safety of the student or others.
 (Family Policy Compliance Office (FPCO), U.S. Department of Education)

-- A student has the right to request directory exclusion.
+- A student has the right to request Directory Exclusion (pdf, 178KB).

 - This means that the student's name and other information is excluded from the printed directory and the university online directory.
 It also means that the University will not release ANY information about the student without a signed release from the student.

-- Directory exclusion remains on the student's record indefinitely until the student requests in writing to the Registrar's Office that it be removed.
+- Directory exclusion remains on the student's record indefinitely until the student requests in writing to Financial Aid and Student Records that it be removed (pdf, 178KB).

-- The student must complete a form in the Registrar’s Office so that this can be noted on the student’s record in Banner.
+- The student must complete a form in Financial Aid and Student Records so that this can be noted on the student's record in Banner.

 What does FERPA mean for parents?

 FERPA does not automatically grant parents the right to access the educational records of their children.
 At Binghamton University parents may gain access only with the written consent of the student.